-Web Page Item Description Reboot Click on the Reboot button to reboot the system.
+Web Page Item Description Import Config After selecting a configuration file, click Import to import the configuration from the selected file.
+Then, click Save and Reboot to store changes.
+Export Settings Export Config Click Export to export the current configuration to a file.
+Click the Save button to save your configuration settings.
+Save Note: You need to reboot for changes to take effect.
+Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
-First click on the Toggle Help button, and you wil see a question mark (?) appear next to some of the web page items.
+First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.